kljohnson4good/Blog/content/post/2022-09-02-career-development-plan/index.md

 Your journey should be guided by your values.

-If you're having a difficult time coming up with what your values are, then you're not alone.
-Yes, it's hard and you'll keep thinking about it and updating them until you feel "just right" about them.
+If you're having a difficult time coming up with these, then you're not alone.
+Yes, it's hard to figure out who you are and why you want what you want.
+You'll probably keep thinking about it and updating them until you feel "just right" about it.
 Some helpful tips to get started:
 1. What experiences fulfill you, bring you joy and happiness?
-2. Who your role models are and why?
-What is it about them that you admire and seek to find in yourself?
+2. Who your role models and why?
+What is it about them that you admire and seek to amplify in yourself?

 ### Understand The Landscape
 <p align="center" style="float: right; padding-right:10px">
   <img src="./resources/TOP.png" alt="drawing" style="width:300px;"/>
 </p>

-The landscape defines oundaries of where you go.
+The landscape helps you see which routes will be easier and which will be more difficult to traverse.
 The TOP model is popular and can easily be Googled to get more details.
 TOP stands for: **Talent**, **Opportunity** and **Passion**.
 The concept is that when the 3 intersect, this is where you can have your best career.

 Take a moment to think about your talents (i.e. strenghs) and passions (things you have an affinity to do and would probably even do them for free).
-If you're having trouble knowing your talents, it may help to get feedback from your manager, mentor, colleagues or friends.
+If you're having trouble defining your talents, it may help to get feedback from your manager, mentor, colleagues or friends.
+There are also assessments like [StrengthsFinder](https://www.gallup.com/cliftonstrengths/en/254033/strengthsfinder.aspx).

-The opportunites available are probably going to be bound by the company you work for and the particular team you're in.
+The opportunites available are going to be restricted by the company you work for, your boss and the particular team you're in.
 Talk to your manager or think about how to **Job Craft** your role in a way that can best overlap with your talents and passions.
+Align opportunities with business objectives for maximum impact.

 Don't forget that the landscape is not static!
-Adopt a **growth mindset**, to know that anything is possible.
+Adopt a **growth mindset**, to believe that anything is possible.

 ### Map Orientation
 The Map is also going to be shaped by your company and the particular team you're in.
 This defines the path to upward mobility and should define required expectations.